Decoding the Apparent Horizon: A Coarse-Grained Holographic Entropy: Introduction

 We therefore look for alternatives to the event horizon.
 An appealing option is the apparent horizon $\mu$, the outermost compact surface (at a moment of time) which is marginally outer trapped \cite{HawEll}, i.e. the the expansion $\theta_k \equiv \nabla_k \ln(\mathrm{Area}[n]) = 0$, where $k$ is a future-outwards null vector, and $n$ is a small pencil of lightrays shot out in the $k$-direction from a small neigborhood of a point on $\mu$.
 In the case of a black hole that forms from collapse, such marginally trapped surfaces form behind the event horizon, even though the HRT surface is the empty set (so that the boundary state is pure).

-In this Letter, we give a classical geometric proof that the area of the apparent horizon $\mu$ \textit{does} play the role of a coarse-grained entropy:
+In this Letter, we give a geometric proof (using classical GR methods in the bulk) that the area of the apparent horizon $\mu$ \textit{does} play the role of a coarse-grained entropy:

-where we coarse grain over the region behind the apparent horizon (the ``microstates'') while holding all classical measurements in the exterior fixed.
-This makes it plausible that the interior is encoded holographically by set of independent qubits, one per $4 / \ln 2$ Planck-areas, on the apparent horizon (but not the event horizon!) \cite{Bou99d, Bou02, SanWei16a, NomSal16b}.
+where we coarse grain over the region behind the apparent horizon (the ``microstates'') while holding all classical measurements in the exterior fixed (i.e. we fix all data in the exterior, but working in the classical regime).
+This makes it plausible that the interior is encoded holographically by a set of independent qubits, one per $4 / \ln 2$ Planck-areas, on the apparent horizon (but not the event horizon!) \cite{Bou99d, Bou02, SanWei16a, NomSal16b}.
 Our classical proof explicitly constructs the entropy-maximizing geometry, which would correspond to maximally scrambling all of these qubits.
 If our result can be extended to the quantum regime (along the lines of \cite{Wal10QST, BouEng15c,EngWal14,FauLew13,DonLew17} it might provide insight into the firewalls paradox \cite{AMPS, AMPSS,MatPlu11,BraPir09}, a puzzle about whether maximally scrambled black holes have an interior.
 An investigation on areas of non-compact analogues of the apparent horizons will appear in~\cite{MarWhiTA}.

 Note that although apparent horizons are highly non-unique due to the choice of time slicing, the above construction is valid for each of them.

 We also identify the boundary dual to $S^{\mathrm{coarse}}$ of the apparent horizon.
 This quantity may be computed by maximizing the boundary von Neumann entropy while keeping fixed the outcomes of a set of ``simple'' experiments performed \textit{after} a given moment in time.
 This new entry in the holographic dictionary (which we show is exact to all orders in perturbation theory for near-equilibrium black holes), extends the HRT prescription to a much more general class of bulk surfaces.